-Part of its Women in Science Week, the Faculty of Natural & Mathematical Sciences (NMS) holds an event in October each year to coincide with the annual Ada Lovelace Day, which is internationally celebrated.
+Part of its Women in Science Week, the Faculty of Natural, Mathematical & Engineering Sciences (NMES) holds an event in October each year to coincide with the annual Ada Lovelace Day, which is internationally celebrated.
 Born in 1815, Ada Lovelace was a mathematician and writer who has been adopted as a figurehead for an international celebration of the achievements of women working in science, technology, engineering and mathematics (STEM).
 She is often referred to as the first computer programmer for her work on Babbage's Analytical Engine.

 Our keynote speaker was Kate Russell, a journalist, reporter and author who speaks regularly to inspire the next generation of technologists.
 She was voted Computer Weekly's 13th most influential woman in UK IT in 2016.